Ezku/coffee-injector/README.markdown

 [ruby-di]: http://onestepback.org/index.cgi/Tech/Ruby/DependencyInjectionInRuby.rdoc
 [php-di]: http://fabien.potencier.org/article/17/on-php-5-3-lambda-functions-and-closures

->   "Defining objects with lambda functions is great because the developer can _do whatever he wants_ to actually create and configure instances."
-(Emphasis added.)
+>   "Defining objects with lambda functions is great because the developer can *do whatever* he wants" (Emphasis added.)

 The essence of Coffee-Injector is to give you everything you need to set up your resources and resolve their dependencies, then get out of the